songminhak/songminhak.github.io/content/publication/song2023trajectory/index.md

 publication: "*arXiv preprint*"
 publication_short: ""

-abstract: Cohen et al. [8] empirically study the evolution of the largest eigenvalue of the loss Hessian, also known as sharpness, along the gradient descent (GD) trajectory and observe a phenomenon called the *Edge of Stability* (EoS).
-The sharpness increases at the early phase of training (referred to as *progressive sharpening*), and eventually saturates close to the threshold of $2/\text{(step size)}$.
-In this paper, we start by demonstrating through empirical studies that when the EoS phenomenon occurs, different GD trajectories (after a proper reparameterization) align on a specific bifurcation diagram determined solely by the loss function, independent of the network architecture, training data, and step size.
-We rigorously prove this *trajectory alignment* phenomenon for a two-layer fully-connected linear network and a single-neuron nonlinear network trained with a single data point.
+abstract: Cohen et al. (2021) empirically study the evolution of the largest eigenvalue of the loss Hessian, also known as sharpness, along the gradient descent (GD) trajectory and observe a phenomenon called the *Edge of Stability* (EoS).
+The sharpness increases at the early phase of training (referred to as *progressive sharpening*), and eventually saturates close to the threshold of $2/(\text{step size})$.
+In this paper, we start by demonstrating through empirical studies that when the EoS phenomenon occurs, different GD trajectories (after a proper reparameterization) align on a specific bifurcation diagram independent of initialization.
+We then rigorously prove this *trajectory alignment* phenomenon for a two-layer fully-connected linear network and a single-neuron nonlinear network trained with a single data point.
 Our trajectory alignment analysis establishes both progressive sharpening and EoS phenomena, encompassing and extending recent findings in the literature.

 # Summary.
 An optional shortened abstract.
 summary: We empirically demonstrate and provably establish the trajectory alignment phenomenon of gradient descent in the Edge of Stability regime.